 Ultimately, the first step in cleaning up your dog's diarrhea is to remove as much of it as possible from the affected area.
 Get there fast to keep as much as possible from soaking into the flooring.
 Latex gloves might come in handy for this step.
 Using paper towels, remove as much of the mess as possible.
 Regardless of the area you're cleaning, try to scoop the mess rather than rub it into the surface.

 White vinegar can help neutralize pet odors and reduce the appearance of stains on your rug.
-Combine 1 cup vinegar with 1 cup water in a spray bottle or bowl.
+Combine one cup of vinegar with one cup water in a spray bottle or bowl.
 Cover the area liberally and allow the solution to set for several minutes.
-Scrub with a clean cloth.
-You can also choose a commercial product with neutralizing enzymes to remove pet odors and stains, rent a commercial steam cleaner, or arrange to have the carpet professionally cleaned.
+Then scrub with a clean cloth.
+You can also choose a commercial product with neutralizing enzymes to remove pet odors and stains.
+Enzymatic cleaners remove both stains and odors, which is especially important as it deters dogs from marking their scent on the area again.

 While you hope your dog's diarrhea won't be a reoccurring event, dog waste can leave burn marks on your lawn.
 Scoop up diarrhea with a garden scoop, and rinse the scoop and grass well with a garden hose to disburse the waste and reduce unsightly burn and bare spots.